ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/using/tcpmappings.md

 when dialing out to the service.

-If originating TLS, but `TCPMapping.spec.tls` is not set, then
-$productName$ will use a default TLS client configuration, and will not provide a client certificate.
+If originating TLS, but `TCPMapping.spec.tls` is not set, then Emissary will use a default TLS client configuration, and will not provide a client certificate.

-If `TCPMapping.spec.tls` is set, then $productName$ looks for a [`TLSContext` resource](../../running/tls) with that name (the `TLSContext` may be found in _any_ namespace).
+If `TCPMapping.spec.tls` is set, then Emissary looks for a [`TLSContext` resource](../../running/tls) with that name (the `TLSContext` may be found in _any_ namespace).

 ### `TCPMapping` and TLS

-The `TCPMapping.spec.host` attribute determines whether $productName$ will _terminate_ TLS when a client connects to $productName$.
+The `TCPMapping.spec.host` attribute determines whether Emissary will _terminate_ TLS when a client connects to Emissary.
-The `TCPMapping.spec.service` and `TCPMapping.spec.tls` attributes work together to determine whether $productName$ will _originate_ TLS when connecting to an upstream.
+The `TCPMapping.spec.service` and `TCPMapping.spec.tls` attributes work together to determine whether Emissary will _originate_ TLS when connecting to an upstream.
 The two are _totally_ independent.
 See the sections on [TLS termination](#tls-termination) and [TLS origination](#tls-origination), respectively.